exercism/ruby/hello-world/GETTING_STARTED.md

 to see what it points to.
 It could point to anything, and often in Ruby we have constants that point to definitions of classes or modules.

-When it looks `HelloWorld` up in it's list, it doesn't find anything, so we need to make one.
+When it looks `HelloWorld` up in its list, it doesn't find anything, so we need to make one.

 ### Fixing the Error